ethanwhite/nescent-sabbatical-proposal/proposal.md

 Proposed Activities
 -------------------

-### Goal 1: Incorporate evolutionary, phylogenetic, and taxonomic data into the Retriever
+### Goal 1: Incorporate evolutionary and taxonomic data into the Retriever

 A broad array of data relevant to evolutionary and eco-evolutionary synthesis will be added to the Retriever.
 Thanks to a number of ongoing efforts by other